 As the group nears the end of their Birthright Israel trip, they will spend time in the White City, otherwise known as Tel Aviv.
 Strolling down Rothschild Blvd they will see the juxtaposition of old and new: coffee shops lining the streets with Israel’s Independence Hall placed neatly in between.
 At Independence Hall, the group will hear an audio recording of Prime Minister David Ben-Gurion reading Israel’s Declaration of Independence from May 14, 1948.
 Hearing this original recording allows young Jews to take themselves back in time to the founding of the modern State of Israel and reflect on this vital moment in Jewish history.

-Continuing through the heart of the city, the group will further explore Rothschild Blvd and then venture to Birthright Israel’s Center for Israeli Innovation.
-One of the essential educational factors of the trip is to explore Israel’s role in the modern global arena of innovation, entrepreneurship, science, and technology.
+Continuing through the heart of the city, the group will further explore Rothschild Blvd.
+One of the essential educational factors of the trip is to explore Israel’s role in the modern global arena of innovation, entrepreneurship, science, and technology, and there is no better place than Tel Aviv.
 The discussion around innovation in Israel also allows young Jews to challenge preconceived and often stereotypic notions they may have of Israel or Israeli society by broadening their understanding of contemporary Israel.

 After a busy day, the group will have dinner at a local Israeli restaurant and enjoy the nightlife of the city during their evening of free time.
 Whether it is a stroll on the beach, a visit to a nightclub or café, participants will see just how modern the State of Israel is.